Social Icons

 Directed by Hendel Butoy and Mike Gabriel

-The plot this time takes us to Australia, where a young boy who rescues animals is in trouble himself, he gets captured by a poacher after the poacher saw a feather of a golden eagle in his nap sack.
-The poacher claims to have killed the daddy eagle and wants to kill the mother eagle too.
-He kidnaps the boy and tries to force him to take him to where the eagle is.
+The plot this time takes us to Australia, where a young boy who rescues animals finds himself in trouble.
+He’s captured by a poacher after the man discovers a feather from a golden eagle in the boy’s knapsack.
+The poacher, who claims to have killed the male eagle, is determined to capture and kill the female eagle as well.
+To force the boy to reveal the eagle’s location, the poacher kidnaps him.

 The Rescuers (1977)